viraj89/karthikb351/README.md

 # karthikb351
-A beautiful single page - using HTML5, CSS3, jQuery and JavaScript of pKarthik Balakrishnan's Personal website.
+A beautiful single page personal website of Karthik Balakrishnan; using HTML5/CSS3/jQuery & JavaScript!